OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/bespoke/Monetization.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Lab B08: Set up and integrate with licensing sample and App Source simulator
+## Set up and integrate with licensing sample and App Source simulator

-This lab is part of Path B, which begins with a Northwind Orders application that uses an identity system other than Azure AD, and then adds Azure AD SSO.
+This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `bespoke` path.
+> Complete labs [B01](B01-begin-app.md)-[B04](B04-after-apply-styling.md) to get to the Northwind Orders core application

 In this lab you will learn to: